Fchaubard/zero_order_diffusion_autoresearcher/program.md

    - `ideas.md` — This is a running log of ideas to try, or if they have been tried, what the results were, and learnings were.
 4. **Verify data exists**: Check that `~/.cache/autoresearch/` contains ImageNet data.
 If not, tell the human to run `uv run prepare.py`.
 5. **Initialize results.tsv**: Create `results.tsv` with just the header row.
 The baseline will be recorded after the first run.
-6. **Fill in ideas.md**: Create `ideas.md` if it doesnt already exist, if it does, read it and add some more ideas to it if you have net new ideas.
+6. **Create or Fill in ideas.md**: Do research on the idea, think hard about all the ideas you have to achieve the objective, then create `ideas.md` if it doesnt already exist, if it does, read my ideas I primed you with, and add more ideas if you have net new ideas.
 The `idea template format` for each idea should be:
    #
    - idea_id: `<a reasonable name to use for the wandb run name to track which is the wandb_run_name>`
    - Description: `<a simple, no acronym description of the research direction, and if appropriate math equations, citations, data from previous runs, etc>`